-If the Enrollment Agreement is cancelled, the school will refund the student any money they paid, less the registration fee (not to exceed \$200.00).
+If the Enrollment Agreement is cancelled, the school will refund the student any money they paid, less the registration fee (not to exceed \$100.00), and books/equipment not returned in good condition within 45 days after the notice of cancellation is received.

 A full refund will be made to any student who cancels the enrollment contract within 7 calendar days after the start date.
-After the end of the cancellation period, you also have the right to Withdraw at any time; and you have the right to receive a pro rata refund if you have completed 60 percent or less of the scheduled days in the current payment period in your program through the last day of attendance.
+After the end of the cancellation period, you also have the right to withdraw at any time, and you have the right to receive a pro rata refund if you have completed 60 percent or less of the scheduled days in the current payment period in your program through the last day of attendance.